 SMS at the time was already something the NIST had deprecated.
 So, we were able to roll that out, a few people complained, but overall it was a huge success.
 And one of the things we did was empower the help desk.
 And this is a tip, if you have already done this, great, if you haven't, you haven't rolled that in the face.
 Something to do, as part of your rollout, we just gave the help desk a Chiclet, an application that they're owners of.
 And all that Chiclet does is mandate MFA every single time so the help desk agent that's working with somebody who's having trouble can say, "Okay, I'm going to give you a Chiclet, click on it, that way you have to do MFA."
 And that way the person can make sure that it works while in the office where we don't require it before they go home and then they try it a night and of course once they're done, the help desk can take it away.
 That worked beautifully for us.
 And, of course, we've adopted the admin console MFA, which is an early access feature.
 Really happy to see Okta continue to make the experience by making the automatic PUSH checkbox available.

 So, moving onto the VPN experience.
 The MFA solution that we had was funky, janky, I had to look up the definition of janky because my VP uses that word a lot, I don't know, but we wanted to modernize it, right?
-And, those tokens were mostly used for VPN, we had some applications that were not covered so, like Maggie said here at Oktane, we learned about this integration the F5, so we can do SAML directly to F5 and then with the admin access application admin, we can deliver that experience of the team that supports VPN, they can now instantiate new integrations with their VPN's and they can move very forward and they can provision it and de-provision it, change the configuration.
+And, those tokens were mostly used for VPN, we had some applications that were not covered so, like Maggie said here at Oktane, we learned about this integration with F5, so we can do SAML directly to F5 and then with the admin access application admin, we can deliver that experience of the team that supports VPN, they can now instantiate new integrations with their VPN's and they can move very forward and they can provision it and de-provision it, change the configuration.
 So, overall it was a great experience and, as you can see, the work as a Master was not rolled at the time, but it was already on the roadmap.

 So, what we wanted to see was, can we make a dynamic in scale.
 At Acxiom, again privacy is paramount and we build these secure environments for our clients.
 Some of them are very large, some of the not so much but they're all protected with VPN tunnels and what we're able to do by having Workday as a Master now is making more dynamics, so we can scale very quickly and ask people are onboarded to a team, to a different client and they support that client, they can get that access.
 We're still in the early stages of making that fully dynamic but it's work in progress and integration that we have with F5 is allowing us to do that.

-SO, Workday as a Master, Patrick back there, who is the man, who helped us roll it out from professional services.
+So, Workday as a Master, Patrick back there, who is the man, who helped us roll it out from professional services.
 We engage with Okta PS and went many different iterations of testing and working with a Workday sandbox in Okta preview and we wanted to push identities directly to AD and wanted to push groups, I mean we wanted, I wanted it all.
 So, what we rolled out was that integration where we made Workday the Master for about 95% of our accounts.
 And, again, working with PS, to me it was such a success because we touched 95% on a Saturday night.
 And Monday morning, or actually Sunday night which is the Monday morning for China, everybody came in and they can log in and nobody knew that we had done this.
 But, we had touched all these attributes across Okta, across AD, across many of the systems like Lucidchart where it was already skim integrated and people all of a sudden were like, "Wow, I see all this stuff what my name was three years ago and all of a sudden my name is up-to-date.
 This is great."
 So, a huge success.

 So, as you can see the F5 integration for the security is based not directly on Okta as we use an AD for permissions, but again, AD is just getting fed this information which come from Okta, which come from Workday.
 Scott Howe, he's our CEO and President, he kicked off our sales summit a couple weeks ago.
 And in his keynote, he answered a question that I've been wanting to ask him myself.
 Apparently a lot of people have been thinking about this and the question is, "Can we just slow down?"
 We are doing so much and we don't want to stop, but we want to slow down.
 And his answer was, "No, absolutely not."
 The company's that get complacent die a slow death, to paraphrase his answer.